-"RESOLVED, that the Company's stockholders approve, by a non-binding advisory vote, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the 2021 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation tables and narrative discussion."
+"RESOLVED, that the Company's stockholders approve, by a non-binding advisory vote, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the 2022 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation tables and narrative discussion."

-We believe that our compensation programs and policies for the year ended December 31, 2020 were an effective incentive for the achievement of our goals, aligned with stockholders' interest and worthy of stockholder support.
+We believe that our compensation programs and policies for the year ended December 31, 2021 were an effective incentive for the achievement of our goals, aligned with stockholders' interest and worthy of stockholder support.
 Additional details concerning how we structure our compensation programs to meet the objectives of our compensation program are provided in the section titled "Executive Compensation" set forth below in this proxy statement.
 In particular, we discuss how we design performance-based compensation programs and set compensation targets and other objectives to maintain a close correlation between Company and individual achievement.

 This vote is merely advisory and will not be binding upon us, our Board of Directors or our Compensation and Talent Committee, nor will it create or imply any change in the duties of us, our Board of Directors or our Compensation and Talent Committee.
 The Compensation and Talent Committee will, however, take into account the outcome of the vote when considering future executive compensation decisions.
+At our 2021 Annual Meeting of Stockholders, approximately 99.4% of the votes cast on the "say-on-pay" proposal were voted "FOR" the proposal.
 The Board of Directors values constructive dialogue on executive compensation and other significant governance topics with our stockholders and encourages all stockholders to vote their shares on this important matter.
-Subject to the Board of Directors' determination after considering the advisory vote on the frequency of future advisory votes on executive compensation (see Proposal 4), the next "say-on-pay" advisory vote following this one will occur at the 2022 annual meeting of stockholders.